 What Made Past Leaders Successful?
 Focusing on American Industry

-The United States is in need of great leadership.
+The United States is in need of better leadership.
 Many former American presidents and leaders implemented active industrial policy geared toward manufacturing at home, and this policy tended to work.
 There are inspiring examples of U.S. directorship on both sides of the aisle, and they go all the way back to the birth of our country.
 Since then, the most successful leaders we’ve had have made a point to protect American businesses first and foremost.

 During colonial times, British law was to arrest and jail anyone with manufacturing talent who relocated from Great Britain to the colonies.
 In response to this and several other trade practices that impeded our ability to manufacture our own resources, economist and founding father Alexander Hamilton drew up steps to build up our own manufacturing – and begin our own country.